Above-Os/terminus-apps/mastodon/README.md

     ```
     ![get_password](https://file.bttcdn.com/appstore/mastodon/readme/get_password.png)

-    > **Note**<br>
-    > Setting up the account takes approximately 30 seconds.
+    **Note**: Setting up the account takes approximately 30 seconds.
 During this time, please stay on this page and refrain from performing any other operations.
 You will receive the account password once everything is ready.

 #### Configuring the Server